WAMillerUTK/GolfTrainer23/README.md

 Next, the team was successful in increasing the reading frequency by using the pigpio libraries implemented in C using python wrappers.
 However, it introduced a multitude of issues reading all four sensors simultaneously.
 Therefore, the UTK team began to collect the reading using an arduino and do the post-processing with a raspberry pi.

+The team was advised to then utilize the endail/hx711 libraries in C. This was successful in quickly reading all four input readings individually and by running four different shells simulatenously with different files could read all four sensors in parallel.
+By this time it was the end of the year and there was no more time to finish working out the rest of the kinks associated with the project.
+What is left to implement is detailed below.

 The user interface is implemented with PyQt5

 Installation